Jeff Ltd.

 Jeff Ltd. is a Canadian television series.
-The half-hour-long series stars Jeff Seymour of The Eleventh Hour, and was aired on The Comedy Network.
+The half-hour-long series stars Jeff Seymour and was aired on The Comedy Network.
 The show follows Jeff Stevens, an advertising exec who thinks he can have any lady he wants.
 He spends a lot of time trying to get with the ladies, and less time doing his work.

 The show aired two seasons.
 In 2007, the show was not included on CTV's fall schedule, although it was later added to the schedule of CTV's sister network A.